hdg7/hashfuzz/README.md

 # Hashfuzz

-This repository contains the basic examples for targets of HashFuzz in ICSE 2020.
+This repository contains the basic examples for targets of HashFuzz in TSE 2021.

 The folder targetExamples contains a target per program.
 To modify them, you can do it either manually modifying targetHash with 3 values for x1, x2 and x3 choosen uniformly at random with the restriction of 1 byte or automatically by applying the hashfuzz script as follows: